Perfect 2 Days in Rome Itinerary: How to See the Best of Rome in Just 2 Days

 After you admire the beautiful Roman Forum from Via di Monte Tarpeo, the stunning Piazza Campidoglio will be right around the corner from you.

-Sitting at the top of Capitoline Hill, Piazza Campidoglio was designed by none other than Michelangelo, dating back to the 16th century.
+Sitting at the top of Capitoline Hill, Piazza Campidoglio was designed by none other than Michelangelo, in the 16th century.

 Surrounding this square are three important buildings: Palazzo Senatorio, the Palazzo dei Conservatori, and Palazzo Nuovo.